jnwatson/py-lmdb/docs/index.rst

     :hidden:
     :maxdepth: 2

-This is a univesal Python binding for the `OpenLDAP MDB 'Lightning' Database
+This is a universal Python binding for the `OpenLDAP MDB 'Lightning' Database
 <http://symas.com/mdb/>`_.
 Two versions are provided and automatically selected
 during installation: a `cffi <http://cffi.readthedocs.org/en/release-0.5/>`_ version that supports `PyPy <http://www.pypy.org/>`_ and all versions of